Peter Ellis Bean

-Peter Ellis Bean (sometimes Ellis Peter Bean; Pedro Elias Bean) (June 8, 1783, Grainger County, Tennessee – October 6?, 1846, Veracruz) was a United States filibuster in Texas and Mexico, and a Mexican revolutionary.
+Peter Ellis Bean (sometimes Ellis Peter Bean; Pedro Elias Bean; June 8, 1783 – October 3, 1846) was a United States filibuster in Texas and Mexico, and a Mexican revolutionary.

 Early life

 Bean was born on June 8, 1783 to William Bean and Elizabeth Blair in Grainger County, Tennessee.
 Bean was the first born child from his father's second marriage, and he had seven siblings and several half-siblings.
 He grew up in the Cumberland Mountains in eastern Tennessee, and his grandfather had established a settlement known as Bean's Station.

 In the few years leading to Bean's birth, several men from his family waged war against the British with long rifles, including his grandfather, Captain William Bean, who died in 1782.
 They also seized land from the Cherokees as they advanced into Tennessee's frontier.

 Expedition to Spanish Texas

 In 1800, at 17 years of age, his father sent him south to the Mississippi River via the Tennessee River by flatboat with a load of trade goods.
 The boat capsized at Muscle Shoals, Alabama, and Bean escaped with nothing but his clothes.
 He continued on to Natchez, Mississippi, where he joined Philip Nolan's last filibustering expedition to Spanish Texas, on the promise of riches from captured mustangs and perhaps gold and silver.

 On May 21, 1801, a Spanish force of 120 men under the command of Lieutenant Miguel Francisco Múzquiz left Nacogdoches in pursuit of Nolan, whom they encountered entrenched and unwilling to surrender just upstream from where the current Nolan River flows into the larger Brazos (now in Hill County, Texas).
 Several of Nolan's men surrendered immediately, and after Nolan was killed, the remainder yielded.
 Bean opposed surrender, but Múzquiz promised the prisoners would be taken to Natchez and released.
 A first-hand account of the expedition, capture and subsequent imprisonment is contained in Bean's Memoirs.
 Bean was second in command of the expedition.